 It is the job of the Assessor, as described by the Illinois State Statutes, to value all properties at Market value or the Fair Cash Value.
 This is done in a fair and equitable manner to ensure the tax burden is fairly distributed among property owners.
 It is the goal of this office to produce accurate and equitable assessments throughout Freeport Township.

 The Township Assessor is an elected official who is responsible for estimating the Market Value/Fair Cash Value of most properties within their township for use in the Illinois Property Tax System.
 The Assessor is the only Illinois elected official that has educational qualifications and certification requirements prior to filing to run for the office.

-Prior to the year 2000 the boundaries of Freeport Township were coterminous with the City of Freeport .
-In 2000 Freeport Township separated and is no longer coterminous.
+Prior to June 1, 1999 the boundaries of Freeport Township were coterminous with the City of Freeport .
+On June 1, 1999 Freeport Township separated and is no longer coterminous.
 This means that Freeport Township boundaries were set and will no longer expand as the City’s boundaries change.

 IN 2016 FREEPORT TOWNSHIP HAD 10,457 PARCELS